microsoft/dotnet-apiport/README.md

 | Microsoft.Fx.Portability.Offline | Provides access to data in an offline setting so network calls are not needed |
 | Microsoft.Fx.Portability.Reporting.Html | Provides an HTML report for ApiPort (used in offline mode) |
 | Microsoft.Fx.Portability.Reporting.Json | Provides a JSON reporter for ApiPort (used in offline mode) |

+### Builds

+The libraries are continuously published to [dotnet-apiport MyGet gallery][myget].
+The Visual Studio extension is published to [Open VSIX Gallery][VSIX Gallery].
+The latest version number of each library can be seen in that gallery.

 ## How to Engage, Contribute and Provide Feedback